tensorpack/tensorpack/docs/tutorial/input-source.md

 5. [dataflow_to_dataset](http://tensorpack.readthedocs.io/en/latest/modules/input_source.html#tensorpack.input_source.TFDatasetInput.dataflow_to_dataset)
 	Come from a DataFlow, and further processed by `tf.data.Dataset`.
 6. [TensorInput](../modules/input_source.html#tensorpack.input_source.TensorInput):
-	Come from some tensors you wrote.
+	Come from some tensors you define (can be reading ops, for example).
 7. [ZMQInput](http://tensorpack.readthedocs.io/en/latest/modules/input_source.html#tensorpack.input_source.ZMQInput)
-	Come from some ZeroMQ pipe, where the load/preprocessing may happen on a different machine.
+	Come from some ZeroMQ pipe, where the reading/preprocessing may happen in a different process or even a different machine.

+Typically, we recommend `QueueInput + StagingInput` as it's good for most use cases.
+If your data has to come from a separate process for whatever reasons, use `ZMQInput`.
+If you still like to use TF reading ops, define a `tf.data.Dataset` and use `TFDatasetInput`.